w3c/Guide/meetings/hybrid-meeting.md

 * Make sure everyone can be seen.
 Room participants should consider using their own laptop video for remote participants to have a direct view of them. (note this will dramatically increase bandwidth consumption).
 Encourage all participants to turn on their video, at a minimum when they are speaking, to allow for non-verbal queues
-* Remember that not all presenters or participants, regardless of whether in room or remote, can see who is in the room or what is being projected.
+* Remember that not all presenters or participants, regardless of whether in room or remote, can see who is in the room or what is being projected
+* Be cautious about adding tools that may not be familiar to all participants, especially if interoperability with key tools such as assistive technologies might be a problem.
 * Take your minutes online, for everyone to see in realtime
 * If slides are presented, everyone MUST [be able to read them](https://www.w3.org/WAI/teach-advocate/accessible-presentations/) -- particularly discourage screen sharing unless the document(s) are also available on the web; screen sharing should only be used as a way to keep everyone in sync as to what material you are discussing.
 Make sure the slides meet WCAG 2.1 AA and "How to Make your Presentations Accessible."
-* If a whiteboard is used, the view must not be blocked from any participant in the room, and must be available to all remote participants.
+* Make sure any tools you use, such as virtual whiteboards, are accessible to all participants.
+If a whiteboard is used, the view must not be blocked from any participant in the room, and must be available to all remote participants.
 * Consider training for your participants on to use the realtime collaboration tools (such as unmuting quickly)
 * When the platform supports it, pin key windows in place -- speaker, content, interpreter, captions -- etc....